codethecoffee/proto-cheatsheet/README.md

 ## Repeated Fields

-- To express a "list" or an "array", create a repeated field by prepending the field name with the `repeated` keyword.
+To express a "list" or an "array", create a repeated field by prepending the field name with the `repeated` keyword.
+This allows a field to be repeated any number of times.
+The order of the values if preserved in the protocol buffer.

-- The list can take any number (0 or more) of elements that you want.
-- The opposite of a repeated field is a *singular field*, but we don't explicitly specify this.
-It's just the default type of a field.
+The opposite of a repeated field is a *singular field*, but we don't explicitly specify this.
+It's just the default type.

 ```proto3
 // A list of phone numbers that is optional to provide at signup